BaseMax/instagram-post-extracter/README.md

 ## Step 4

-Start scrolling from up to end of the page and saw all posts one by one to paginate all pages.
+Scroll through the page to load and display all posts.
+This will allow the tool to paginate and collect images from all posts on the page.

 ## Step 5

-Run the following JS code to convert to JSON:
+Run the following JavaScript code to convert the collected image URLs to a JSON format:

 ```javascript
 const imgArray = Array.from(uniqueImgSrcs);